uiwjs/react-md-editor/README.md

   </a>
 </p>

 A markdown editor with preview, implemented with React.js and TypeScript.
 This React Component aims to provide a simple Markdown editor with syntax highlighting support.
-This is based on `textarea` encapsulation, so it does not depend on any modern code editors such as Acs, CodeMirror, Monaco etc. If you need more features-rich Markdown Editor, you can use [@uiwjs/react-markdown-editor](https://github.com/uiwjs/react-markdown-editor)
+This is based on `textarea` encapsulation, so it does not depend on any modern code editors such as Acs, CodeMirror, Monaco etc.

 ### Featrue